jf3096/mpl-require-extension/README.md

 [![NPM](https://nodei.co/npm/mpl-require-extension.png)](https://www.npmjs.com/package/mpl-require-extension)

-A require.extensions loader for MPL which stands for **Mapping Template** It is a NodeJS require.extension for custom file type *.mpl.
+It is a require.extensions loader for MPL which stands for **Mapping Template** and a NodeJS require.extension for handling custom file type *.mpl.
 The purpose of *.mpl represent a mapping relationship from source data structure to destination data structure.

 ## Installation